curesh/lowpolycompression/README.md

 ## Notes

-If you want to increase the number of nodes (triangles) in the frame
+If you want to increase the number of nodes (triangles) in the frame, in the gen_vid.py file, in lines 15, 34 decrease the node_factor to a value between 0 and 1.
+If you want to decrease the number of nodes, increase the node factor.
+(The default is 1.)

 ## TODO